-Governor RICK PERRY (Republican, Texas): This president either does not know or does not care what is going on on the border of Texas.
+RICK PERRY: This president either does not know or does not care what is going on on the border of Texas.

 BURNETT: Two weeks later, Governor Rick Perry went on Fox News for a special report about the Texas border.
 The on-screen graphic read: Under Attack.

 PERRY: I don't want the people of the state of Texas to have to be the catalyst that finally gets the administration to understand that there is great terror on our southern border.

 BURNETT: So is South Texas being terrorized by Mexican drug gangs, or is Perry trying to score political points against a president he may face in a run for the White House?
 The governor's scheduler said he was unavailable for comment for this report.
 What's certain is that Perry has deployed the Texas Department of Public Safety on the border in unprecedented numbers, including an air force of more than 20 helicopters and airplanes.
 They act as an uninvited but appreciated adjunct to the U.S. Border Patrol.

 STACY HOLLAND: My name is Stacy Holland.
 I'm a captain with the Texas Department of Public Safety Aircraft Section.
 We're in McAllen, Texas, at the DPS hangar, where we're basing support aircraft for border operations.